azawawi/farabi6/README.md

 This is a fun Perl 6 port of the Farabi Modern Perl Editor http://metacpan.org/module/Farabi.
 The idea here is to experiment with a Perl 6 in-browser editor running over Rakudo Perl 6.

+Please use rakudo Perl 6 MoarVM backend because it is the most compatible at the time of this writing.

 Have fun!

 ## Installation